caramdache/games/README.md

 Use
 ===

-To-many relationships are set as follows:
+To-many relationships are declared as follows:
 - minCount = 0
 - maxCount = NSIntegerMax